 Erika Bell, Youngstown Manager

-Live-streaming and payment instructions (where applicable) listed per offering.
+Live-streaming and payment instructions listed per offering where applicable.
 For the best experience, subscribe to the social media platforms listed in each section and download Zoom.
 Please direct any questions to the pertinent email address.
-Updates every couple days!
+This page is updated regularly.

 Nature Consortium Blog

 We have re-opened our forest restoration volunteer program with additional COVID precautions.
 This includes limiting each event to a maximum of 5 volunteers.
 As a result, volunteer spots may not be available on all dates.
 After you submit a volunteer inquiry, our staff will contact you to confirm your spot.
 If you have any questions, please contact the DNDA Environmental Programs Director.

 How are you managing this difficult time?

 Sign up for a COVID-19 Vaccination Appointment